 The catch?
 I hadn't accumulated enough paid time off to see me through even one week of my first stretch.
 Both leaves were funded through "loans" I took out from the board of education.
 I essentially borrowed days to keep my pay intact during maternity leave, and once I was back at work that pay was deducted little by little from my paychecks.
 It took me four years to pay back those borrowed days.

 My story, unfortunately, isn't unique, especially considering the U.S. is the only developed country not to require some form of paid maternity leave.
-Although California, New Jersey and Rhode Island offer their own paid family leave (soon to be joined by New York and Washington, D.C.), the only law of the land is the Family and Medical Leave Act (FMLA).
+Although California, New York, New Jersey, Rhode Island and Washington, D.C., offer their own paid family leave, the only law of the land is the Family and Medical Leave Act (FMLA).
 If you work for a company that has a minimum of 50 employees, FMLA protects your job for up to 12 weeks if you meet the requirements — albeit unpaid.

 That leaves the fate of your maternity leave pay in the hands of your employer — and let's face it, most of us don't work for companies like Facebook, Etsy or Netflix, which have made headlines for their generous leave policies.
 That's left some new parents resorting to other measures to help fund their time off.
 Enter crowdfunding.

 Do-it-yourself fundraising is already used to cover everything from unexpected medical catastrophes to college tuition to honeymoons — now, helping to cover new-baby costs and lost income has joined those ranks.
 Platforms like GoFundMe, Plumfund and YouCaring feature an ever-increasing number of maternity leave funds.
 On GoFundMe, for instance, a search for maternity leave yields more than 4,500 results.
 And there's even a crowdfunding platform specifically for maternity leave called Take12.